liucity/imageEditor/README.md

 # imageEditor
-an WeChat-program component for editing selected image
+a WeChat-program component for editing selected image

 # how to use
 1. copy components folder to your project